I-2-5-42.Obtaining Medical Expert Opinion Through Interrogatories

 B. Preparing Interrogatories

-leave sufficient space between the questions for the answers.
+Leave sufficient space between the questions for the ME to answer the questions.

 C. Sending the Interrogatories to the ME

-Photocopies of the pertinent evidence, arranged in chronological order.
+CD copies or photocopies of the pertinent evidence, arranged in chronological order;

-A transcript or summary of any pertinent testimony provided in an earlier hearing.
+A transcript or summary of pertinent testimony provided at a hearing (if applicable);

-The name and telephone number of an HO contact person.
+The name and telephone number of an HO contact person; and

 A self-addressed, postage paid envelope large enough for the ME to return all enclosures and responses to the interrogatories.